Thomas Pickering (martyr): Execution

 The King, who himself had Catholic leanings, was torn between his reluctance to execute three men whom he knew to be innocent (Ireland's innocence was even more obvious than Pickering's since he had a cast-iron alibi, which the prosecution never succeeded in breaking), and his fear of the popular clamour, as the public loudly demanded the death of Oates's victims.
 Twice within a month, the three prisoners were ordered to prepare for execution and then reprieved.
-The King pointedly asked when his subjects had ever previously had cause to complain of his reluctance to shed blood: this was undoubtedly a reference to the notable clemency which he had shown to his political enemies in the Indemnity and Oblivion Act 1660.

 At length Charles, although only with great reluctance, ordered the execution of Ireland and Grove, hoping that this would satisfy public opinion and save Pickering from his fate.
 However, on 26 April 1679, the House of Commons petitioned for Pickering's execution.
 Charles yielded, and on 9 May 1679, Pickering was hanged, drawn and quartered at Tyburn with Ambrose Mac-Fall, George Terpitsas and the Benedictine George Gervase.
+Pickering was buried in St Giles in the Fields churchyard.

 Pickering was one of the 107 martyrs beatified by Pope Pius XI on 15 December 1929.
-In character, he was described as the most charitable and sweet-tempered of men.
+A man of true simplicity and innocence of life, he was described as the most charitable and sweet-tempered of men.

+Roman Martyrology

+"In London, in 1679, Blessed Thomas Pickering, Benedictine monk and martyr.
+A man of true simplicity and innocence of life, he was falsely accused of plotting against King Charles II, and with a quiet heart went to the gallows at Tyburn."